CrossTheRoadElec/Phoenix5-Documentation/source/ch08a_BringUpCANivore.rst

 	* - Message
 	  - Bring-up Status
 	* - CANbus Failed Bring-up
-	  - Found and connected to the CANivore, but it could not configure the device or start the network
+	  - Found and connected to the CANivore, but could not configure the device or start the network
 	* - CANbus Successfully Started
 	  - Successfully configured the CANivore and started the network